Home » Hawaii Travel Tips » Best Things to Do » Best Places for Kayaking in Hawaii

 Best Places for Kayaking in Hawaii featured by top Hawaii blogger, Hawaii Travel with Kids: Kayaking near Kailua, Oahu

-Launch your kayak from a canal off the Kailua Beach Park and paddle for 2.5 miles stretch.
+Launch your kayak from a canal off the Kailua Beach Park and paddle for a 2.5-mile stretch.
 Note that tides are strong here when they come in, and the currents can be challenging to inexperienced kayakers.

-You can rent a kayak in Kailua and hook it to your car or have it transported to the beach for you.
+You can rent a kayak in Kailua and hook it to your car or have it transported to the beach for you since Kailua kayaking is so popular in this area.

 Other popular activities on the coast of Kailua and Lanikai include diving, swimming, and hiking.